-Management has evaluated subsequent events through September 7, 2021, the date which the financial statements were available to be issued.
-Based upon this evaluation, except for the unknown impact of the COVID-19 pandemic discussed in Note 12 above, it was determined that no other subsequent events occurred that require recognition or additional disclosure in the financial statements.
+Management has evaluated subsequent events through September 19, 2022, the date which the financial statements were available to be issued.
+Based upon this evaluation, except for the following, it was determined that no other subsequent events occurred that require recognition or additional disclosure in the financial statements.